Former NFL, Alabama quarterback Jay Barker arrested in Nashville

 NASHVILLE, Tenn.
-(WKRN) – A former University of Alabama and NFL quarterback was arrested Saturday in Nashville and is now facing aggravated assault charges.
+(WKRN) – Former University of Alabama and NFL quarterback Jay Barker was arrested Saturday in Nashville and is now facing a felony domestic violence charge.

 An arrest warrant says officers were dispatched to the 700 block of Norwood Drive at around 1:30 a.m.
 Saturday for a domestic disturbance.
 When officers arrived on scene, the victim told them she was at a party at her neighbor’s house across the street and, when the party was ending, she got into the passenger seat of a car and had someone drive her across the street.

-As the car she was in crossed the threshold of her driveway, she saw 49-year-old Harry Jerome Barker, commonly known as Jay Barker, put his car in reverse and accelerate toward them, trying to hit them.
-Barker missed and the victim stated Barker drove away on Norwood Drive before she called police.
+As the car she was in crossed the threshold of her driveway, she said she saw 49-year-old Harry Jerome Barker, commonly known as Jay Barker, put his car in reverse and accelerate toward them, trying to hit them.
+Barker missed and the victim stated Barker drove away before she called police.

 Arrest records say Barker was placed on a 12-hour hold for domestic violence.
 He is now being held on a $10,000 bond and is charged with aggravated assault with a deadly weapon.